If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

-The quality of water varies throughout regions of the world but filtered and tap water are the types that coffee enthusiasts commonly use to brew the coffee, mainly, because they are easily available everywhere.
+The quality of water varies throughout regions of the world but filtered, and tap water is the type that coffee enthusiasts commonly use to brew coffee, mainly because it is easily available everywhere.

-Many of you might be thinking, "does it really matter if water is filtered?" after all, it gets fairly boiled during the brewing process so even if it's not a good quality water, it really doesn't matter.
+Many of you might be thinking, “does it really matter if water is filtered?” after all, it gets fairly boiled during the brewing process, so even if it’s not good quality water, it really doesn’t matter.